all-in-one-of/kb3d-for-houdini/README.md

 ---

 It is recommended to move the **KB3DTexture** folder into your current project folder ($HIP) whenever using this tool since the materials usually look for their textures at `$HIP/KB3DTextures/[texture_file]`.
-If we choose not to do that, we can use the provided **Batch Replace Texture Paths** shelf tool to re-link all missing textures.
+If we choose not to do that, we can use the provided (#Batch-Replace-Texture-Paths) shelf tool to re-link all missing textures.

 ---